 Born in England on March 8, 1945, Wright moved as a child along with her family to Canada, where they first settled in Saskatoon, Saskatchewan.
 Her early credits included small roles in Robert Altman's 1971 drama McCabe and Mrs Miller and Sidney Lumet's The Wiz (1978).

 After playing Miss Mervin in the 1974 Canadian indie comedy Wolfpen Principle, Wright appeared in a slew of popular Canadian TV shows like King of Kensington, The Beachcombers, Danger Bay, Street Legal and Due South.

 She also performed in many stage productions, including for the Vancouver Arts Club Theater, the Stratford Festival and the Persephone Theater In Saskatoon, which she co-founded in 1974.

-"Janet was an artist on an uncompromising search for the truth in all its unvarnished beauty," Stratford Festival artistic director Antoni Cimolino, who directed the actress as Ma Joad in the 2011 production of The Grapes of Wrath, added in his own statement.
+"Janet was an artist on an uncompromising search for the truth in all its unvarnished beauty," Stratford Festival artistic director Antoni Cimolino, who directed Wright as Ma Joad in the 2011 production of The Grapes of Wrath, added in his own statement.

 Wright's other movie credits included John McTiernan's Rollerball, and Wolfgang Petersen's The Perfect Storm.